dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker-end

-The <xref:Microsoft.AspNetCore.Components.Forms.EditForm> creates an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> as a [cascading value](xref:blazor/components/cascading-values-and-parameters) for other components in the form that tracks metadata about the edit process, including which fields have been modified and the current validation messages.
+The <xref:Microsoft.AspNetCore.Components.Forms.EditForm> creates an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> based on the assigned `Starship` instance (`Model="@starship"`) as a [cascading value](xref:blazor/components/cascading-values-and-parameters) for other components in the form.
+The <xref:Microsoft.AspNetCore.Components.Forms.EditContext> tracks metadata about the edit process, including which fields have been modified and the current validation messages.
+You can also assign an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> directly to an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>, as shown in an upcoming example.

-Assign **either** an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> **or** an <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> to an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.
+Assign **either** an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> **or** an <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model> to an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.
 Assignment of both isn't supported and generates a runtime error:

 > Unhandled exception rendering component: EditForm requires a Model parameter, or an EditContext parameter, but not both.

-The preceding `Starfleet Starship Database` form (`FormExample2` component) demonstrated assigning an instance of `Starship` to the <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model?displayProperty=nameWithType> property of the form.
+The preceding `Starfleet Starship Database` form (`FormExample2` component) demonstrated assigning an instance of `Starship` to the <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model> parameter of the form.
 The next example (`FormExample3` component) demonstrates how to assign an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> to a form.

 In the following example:

-* A shortened version of the preceding `Starfleet Starship Database` form (`FormExample2` component) is used that only accepts a value for the starship's identifier. `ExampleModel` properties receive valid default values when an instance of the `Starship` type is created.
+* A shortened version of the preceding `Starfleet Starship Database` form (`FormExample2` component) is used that only accepts a value for the starship's identifier.
+The other `Starship` properties receive valid default values when an instance of the `Starship` type is created.
 * The `HandleSubmit` method executes when the **`Submit`** button is selected.
 * The form is validated by calling <xref:Microsoft.AspNetCore.Components.Forms.EditContext.Validate%2A?displayProperty=nameWithType> in the `HandleSubmit` method.
 * Logging is executed depending on the validation result.